HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 The most prevalent URI schemes were `https:`, found on 93.2% of sites, and its non-secure equivalent, `http:`, appearing on 56.7%.
 The high use of non-secure link protocols is noteworthy as 2020 saw major announcements from browsers to protect users' safety by alerting them when content is not secure.

-After webpage links, the next five most used protocols in anchor href values on the mobile web are as follows:
+After web page links, the next five most used protocols in anchor href values on the mobile web are as follows:

 {{ figure_markup(
     image="mobile-web-popular-link-protocols.png",